 For this task I have chosen the very well known Awstats log file analyser as it is free.
 I have seen that free WordPress plugins can also offer web stats but will have yet to try them out.
 Installing Awstats on Linux is ten times easier than Windows, of which directions for both are widely available through your preferred search engine.

-From previously hosting with a UK company which used Virtuozzo Plesk control panel, I too many restrictions for my adventurous needs.
+From previously hosting with a UK company which used Virtuozzo Plesk control panel, and experienced too many restrictions for my adventurous needs.
 I now use Amazon Web Services that allows full control over services hosted.
 I actually get more flexibility for less expense.
 I am still learning about all the useful and exciting features.
 There is a free 12 month trial to get you started using services offered as free tier eligible, why not give it a try @ https://aws.amazon.com/free/ (you will need to enter a payment card for any charges over the free tier limit).